Case Law

 Jones v Kaney

 The UK Supreme Court rules has ruled that expert witness immunity should be removed.
-Download the full judgement here and for a summary of the case and it's implications for expert witnesses go to http://www.thelawyer.com/supreme-court-rules-that-expert-witness-immunity-should-be-removed/1007482.article.
+Download the full judgment here and for a summary of the case and it's implications for expert witnesses go to http://www.thelawyer.com/supreme-court-rules-that-expert-witness-immunity-should-be-removed/1007482.article.

 |